lewhunt/mixmotion/README.md

   The Mixmotion Player component in this main branch is licensed under the open source GPL-3.0 license.
 For licensing information, please see the [LICENSE](./LICENSE) file.
   &nbsp;
-  Please note that while the Mixmotion Player component used in the deployed application is licensed under the GPL-3.0 license and is open-source, the deployed application itself is not yet open-source.
+  Please note that while the Mixmotion Player component used in the deployed application is licensed under the GPL-3.0 license, the deployed application itself is not yet open-source.

   &nbsp;